lungoruscello/elastic_acled/README.md

 ## Importing front-end settings for a simple map dashboard

 Kibana allows you to import front-end settings from previous sessions.
-The file `data/kibana_objects.ndjson` contains settings for a simple interactive map that can be used to explore data on conflict events reported on the African continent.
+This repository includes the file `data/kibana_objects.ndjson`, which contains settings for a simple interactive map dashboard.
 Proceed as follows to import these settings:

 * Open the UI sidebar
 * Open "Management >> Stack Management"